 Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
-If you use your Medicare card instead of your Fallon Medicare Plus Green HMO membership card, you may have to pay the full cost of medical services yourself.
+If you use your Medicare card instead of your NaviCare HMO SNP membership card, you may have to pay the full cost of medical services yourself.
 Keep your Medicare card in a safe place.
 You may be asked to show it if you need hospital services, hospice services, or participate in Medicare approved clinical research studies also called clinical trials.

-If your plan membership card is damaged, lost, or stolen, call Customer Service right away and we will send you a new card.
+If your plan membership card is damaged, lost, or stolen, call Enrollee Services right away and we will send you a new card.

-Section 3.2 Provider Directory
+Section 3.2 Provider and Pharmacy Directory

-The Fallon Medicare Plus Provider Directory lists our current network providers and durable medical equipment suppliers.
-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+The Provider and Pharmacy Directory lists our current network providers, durable medical equipment suppliers, and pharmacies, including MassHealth (Medicaid) participating providers.
+Network providers are the doctors and other health care professionals, medical groups, medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+NOTE: NaviCare members have no costs for covered services.

 You must use network providers to get your medical care and services.
-If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Fallon Medicare Plus Green HMO authorizes use of out-of-network providers.
+Your primary care provider (PCP) determines what specialists and hospitals you will use because they have affiliations with only certain specialists and hospitals in our network.
+Your PCP does not have access to all of the specialists and hospitals in our network.
+If you go elsewhere without proper authorization, you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in network), out-of-area dialysis services, and cases in which NaviCare HMO SNP authorizes use of out-of-network providers.